Close Menu

 CERVICAL SPINAL STENOSIS

 Cervical spinal stenosis is a condition where the spinal canal in the neck becomes narrowed.
 This results in compression of the spinal cord and nerve roots.
-This narrowing can be caused by a number of factors, including damage to the spine, herniated discs, bone spurs, or other abnormalities.
+Narrowing can be caused by a number of factors, including damage to the spine, herniated discs, bone spurs, or other problems.

 Symptoms of cervical spinal stenosis can vary depending on the severity of the condition and the location of the compressed nerves.
 Some common symptoms include: